 - (1) The information contained in this column is based upon information furnished to the Corporation by the persons and entities named above and shareholder records of the Corporation.
-The shares shown include the following shares which may be acquired during the next 60 days under a stock option plan by the executive officers named above: Mr. Anderson, 31,325 shares; Mr. Cox, 20,324 shares; Mr. Montgomery, 4,500 shares; Mr. Helms, 20,000 shares; Mr. Thrash, 9,650 shares; and the following shares which may be acquired during the next 60 days under the 1994 Stock Option Plan by the non-employee directors named above: Messrs.
-Clark, Galliher, and Worthen, 1800 shares each; Messrs.
-Bracken, Sissel and Smitson, 1200 shares each; and Mr. Wisehart, 1285 shares.
-The shares shown for directors and executive officers as a group include 96,084 shares which may be acquired during the next 60 days under a stock option plan. - (2) Includes 3,375 shares held by his spouse, Joan Anderson, in which he disclaims any beneficial interest.
+The shares shown include the following shares which may be acquired during the next 60 days under a stock option plan by the executive officers named above: Mr. Anderson, 34,825 shares; Mr. Cox, 23,824 shares; Mr. Montgomery, 7,100 shares; Mr. Helms, 13,975 shares; Mr. Thrash, 2,300 shares; and the following shares which may be acquired during the next 60 days under the 1994 Stock Option Plan by the non-employee directors named above: Messrs.
+Clark, Galliher, and Worthen, 2,400 shares each; Messrs.
+Bracken, Sissel and Smitson, 1,800 shares each; and Messrs.
+Johnson and Wickersham, 600 shares each.
+The shares shown for directors and executive officers as a group include 95,824 shares which may be acquired during the next 60 days under a stock option plan. - (2) Includes 2,295 shares held by his spouse, Joan Anderson, in which he disclaims any beneficial interest. - (3) Includes 2,780 shares held by his spouse, Judy Bracken, in which he disclaims any beneficial interest; and 75,127 shares held in trust for another family member for which Mr. Bracken, as co-trustee, has sole voting and shared investment power. - (4) Includes 1,863 shares held jointly with his spouse, Sharon Cox. - (5) Includes 605 shares held by his spouse, Nancy Galliher, in which he disclaims any beneficial interest. - (6) Includes 16,329 shares held by his spouse, Julia Johnson, in which he disclaims any beneficial interest. - (7) Includes 4,318 shares held jointly with his spouse, Barbara Montgomery. - (8) Includes 225 shares held jointly with his spouse, Mary R. Sissel.

-- (3) Includes 2,780 shares held by his spouse, Judy Bracken, in which he disclaims any beneficial interest; and 130,165 shares held in trust for another family member for which Mr. Bracken, as co-trustee, has sole voting and shared investment power. - (4) Includes 1,552 shares held jointly with his spouse, Sharon Cox. - (5) Includes 605 shares held by his spouse, Nancy Galliher, in which he disclaims any beneficial interest. - (6) Includes 16,329 shares held by his spouse, Julia Johnson, in which he disclaims any beneficial interest; and 60,750 shares held by the estate of N.H.
-Johnson, for which Mr.Johnson, as co-executor, has shared voting and shared investment power. - (7) Includes 4,276 shares held jointly with his spouse, Barbara Montgomery. - (8) Includes 225 shares held jointly with his spouse, Mary R. Sissel. - (9) Includes 3,375 shares held by his spouse, Marilyn S. Smitson, in which he disclaims any beneficial interest. - (10) Includes 18,906 shares held by his spouse, Jean Wisehart, in which he disclaims any beneficial interest; and 702 shares held by Wisehart Farms, Inc. - (11) Includes 3,092 shares held jointly with his spouse, Sandra Helms. - (12) Messrs.
-Anderson, Bracken and Smitson serve as directors of the George and Frances Ball Foundation, Muncie, Indiana, which owns 293,720 shares (4.45%) of the Corporation's outstanding common stock.
+- (9) Includes 3,375 shares held by his spouse, Marilyn S. Smitson, in which he disclaims any beneficial interest. - (10) Includes 8,536 shares held jointly with his spouse, Sandra Helms. - (11) Messrs.
+Anderson, Bracken and Smitson serve as directors of the George and Frances Ball Foundation, Muncie, Indiana, which owns 265,920 shares (3.99%) of the Corporation's outstanding common stock.
 The Foundation's Board of Directors, which has 6 members, has the voting and investment power over the shares held by the Foundation.
 The Foundation's shares are not included in the totals of the shares beneficially owned by Messrs.
-Anderson, Bracken and Smitson. - (13) Mr. Sissel serves as a director of the Ball Brothers Foundation, Muncie, Indiana, which owns 27,576 shares (0.42%) of the Corporation's outstanding common stock.
+Anderson, Bracken and Smitson or by directors and executive officers as a group. - (12) Mr. Sissel serves as a director of the Ball Brothers Foundation, Muncie, Indiana, which owns 27,576 shares (0.41%) of the Corporation's outstanding common stock.
 The Foundation's Board of Directors, which has 9 members, has the voting and investment power over the shares held by the Foundation.
-The Foundation's shares are not included in the total of the shares beneficially owned by Mr. Sissel. - Percentage beneficially owned is less than 1% of the outstanding shares.
+The Foundation's shares are not included in the total of the shares beneficially owned by Mr. Sissel or by directors and executive officers as a group. - Percentage beneficially owned is less than 1% of the outstanding shares.